Forum Replies Created

 ParticipantYes my ex years ago stalked and harassed me.
 He knew my work hours, would come to my flat, high age drunk when I finished work at night.
 I had to ring the police to have him removed by because I wasn’t letting him into my flat.
 He was crying,begging me to take him back, how much he was missing me.
 It was really upsetting and I felt scared.

 I ended getting back together with him because it made my life easier.
 It was a horrible feeling, not knowing what he would do next to get into my flat.
-Luckily I lived in the first floor.
+Luckily I lived in the (detail removed by Moderator) floor.
 Scared, looking round to see if he was in the area.
 He turned up where I worked.
 He went to my parents who lived miles from me and told them that my depression wasn’t good and he was worried about me.
 He knew they had a key.
 So he got my parents all worried and anxious.
 When they walked in my flat I was sat watching TV.
 They were very surprised when I told them I am feeling okay and my mental health was ok too.

 This was years ago and I still remember all what he did.
 He has died, so I have full closure.